thepetk/goose-software-template/README.md

 ArgoCD manages the full lifecycle: namespace creation, resource deployment, and continuous reconciliation.

+## Observability

+Goose has built-in OpenTelemetry support.
+When `otlpEndpoint` is set, it automatically exports traces of every LLM call, tool execution, and agent decision.

+To receive traces on OpenShift you need two operators installed from OperatorHub:

+- **Red Hat build of OpenTelemetry** — deploys the OTLP collector
+- **Red Hat OpenShift distributed tracing platform (Tempo)** — stores and queries traces

+Once both are running, the collector's OTLP/HTTP endpoint (typically `http://otel-collector.<namespace>.svc:4318`) is what you pass as `otlpEndpoint` when scaffolding.

+To verify traces are flowing without a backend, add `OTEL_TRACES_EXPORTER=console` to the deployment and inspect `kubectl logs`.

+> **Note:** Jaeger reached end-of-life in November 2025.
+Use Tempo for new installations.

 ## Examples

 The [`examples/`](examples/) directory contains end-to-end walkthroughs for common use cases: